FScholsen/flist-ui/README.md

   - Add a `.prettierrc`, to override the default configuration of Prettier if needed

+    Here is the default configuration files (which uses the default Prettier configuration):

+    ```
+    {
+      "printWidth": 80,
+      "tabWidth": 2,
+      "singleQuote": false,
+      "trailingComma": "es5",
+      "arrowParens": "always"
+    }
+    ```

 - Add ESLint to the monorepo:

-  - Run `npm install --D eslint`
+  - Run `npm install -D eslint`
-  - Run `npm install --D eslint-config-prettier`
+  - Run `npm install -D eslint-config-prettier`

     To avoid conflicts between eslint and prettier.

-  - (`npm install --D typescript` (you must install it in order to lint with typescript-eslint, but it should already be installed unless you skip it))
+  - (`npm install -D typescript` (you must install it in order to lint with typescript-eslint, but it should already be installed unless you skip it))
-  - Run `npm install --D @typescript-eslint/parser`
+  - Run `npm install -D @typescript-eslint/parser`

     Required when using `@typescript-eslint/eslint-plugin`.

-  - Run `npm install --D @typescript-eslint/eslint-plugin`
+  - Run `npm install -D @typescript-eslint/eslint-plugin`

     It provides lint rules for TypeScript.